 - Cooking spray

-- Combine 2 Tbsp sugar and 1 tsp cinnamon together in a small bowl, mix well and set aside.
+- Combine 2 tablespoon sugar and 1 teaspoon cinnamon together in a small bowl, mix well and set aside.

 - Heat a skillet (I recommend cast iron) over medium heat and spray with cooking spray.